 I tend to eat Fuyu persimmons plain, but I was inspired by The Food Librarian‘s “Fuyu Persimmon Bundt” to try something new.
 I used a sweet seedless variety (hiratanenashi, 平種無) with a cinnamon-colored flesh in one batch and a seeded variety with orange flesh in another.
 Both work equally well, though the color of the cake will vary based on the fruit.
 (Remove the seeds, of course, if applicable.)
 My coworkers compared this cake to a Western-style Christmas cake, combining sweet fresh and dried fruits with nuts and spices.
 I think I know what I’m making instead of Stollen for Christmas this year!

 My alterations: The night before I made the first round of this cake, I was out of butter, so I swapped in yogurt 1:1 by volume.
 Also, I think the natural sweetness of the persimmons more than makes up for the comparative lack of sugar in my version.
 This is also a half-size recipe to accommodate for the size of Japanese oven-ranges.
-For parties, I sometimes make a double batch in two cake pans and layer them, but that means that I have to cook them one at a time in the moven.
+The original recipe is here if you want US measurements and the full-size recipe.

 Although this site is called I’ll Make it Myself!, a lot of the baking I do is less recreating restaurant meals I liked and more reinventing recipes to make them healthier and to make them work in a Japanese kitchen.